Snorkel Bob, Himself

 It was an incredible time of self-discovery, of love, and of finding out what you were made of.

-3) Wintner’s Reserve (Snorkel Bob Books, 2007) is a case of fiction—12 stories fermented with the vintner’scraft to take the rwintners_reserve_coveresult beyond the sum of the parts.
+3) Wintner’s Reserve (Snorkel Bob Books, 2007) is a case of fiction—12 stories fermented with the vintner’scraft to take the result beyond the sum of the parts.
 (2007, Snorkel Bob Books, a Book ‘n a Beach Chair Main Selection) Robust yet complex, these vintage domestics sparkle on the palate with innuendo and overtone.
 Fruity, nutty, buttery in part; the oak is constrained, the acid balanced with an easy follow and hardly a recoil in the pungent recollection.

 The stories are: